gowtham-kingxo/Distributor-Problem/README.md

     If you don't have python 3 in your system, you can download and install it from [here](https://www.python.org/downloads/)
 - termcolor (python module)

     It is used to get the output in colored text for easy understanding.
-If you don;t have termcolor in your system's python modules, you can install it with the help of this command `pip install termcolor`
+If you don't have termcolor in your system's python modules, you can install it with the help of this command `pip install termcolor`

 ## **Program Execution**